morpframework/aurelix/README.md

 - State machine - Define state machine workflow chain for your model for state tracking, including custom functions to trigger on state change.
 - Event hooks - Register functions to be triggered on `create`, `update` and `delete` related events.

 Additionally, if you are a data engineer and need to have good management of your data model version and migration, Aurelix uses Alembic integration manage versioning of your data model.
+The provided client library helps interacting with the API server for getting information stored on Aurelix breeze, which you can use for writing code-generating ETLs.

 ## Installing